Swift-Squirrel/Docs/v0/Routing/Middlewares.md

 # Middlewares

-Middlewares is handler which can be used to filter or modify user's `Request` before it is passed to your route handler.
+Middleware is a handler which can be used to filter or modify user's `Request` before it is passed to your route handler.

 ## Swift Squirrel middlewares